neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

-  So, if OpenMC represents cell temperature as `std::vector<double>`, this involves reading from a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html) representing temperature (which can be transferred with any of MOOSE's transfers to the nekRS wrapping) and writing into OpenMC's internval vectors.
+  So, if OpenMC represents cell temperature as `std::vector<double>`, this involves reading from a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html) representing temperature (which can be transferred with any of MOOSE's transfers to the NekRS wrapping) and writing into OpenMC's internval vectors.
+A similar process occurs for density feedback in OpenMC.

 Cardinal developers have an intimate knowledge of how OpenMC stores its tally results and cell temperatures and densities, so this entire process is automated for you!
 OpenMC